Positive Handling and Physical Intervention Policy

 Minimising the Need to Use Reasonable Force

-5.1 The Academy is firmly committed to creating a calm and safe environment which minimises the risk of incidents arising that might require the use of reasonable force.
+The Academy is firmly committed to creating a calm and safe environment which minimises the risk of incidents arising that might require the use of reasonable force.
 Staff use the PSHE curriculum to explore and strengthen emotional responses to situations.
 Staff will only use reasonable force as a last resort and strongly believe in de-escalating any incidents as they arise to prevent them from reaching a crisis point.
-Staff will be skilled in promoting and rewarding positive behaviour and will utilise various appropriate techniques in the management of a class environment.
-Staff will only use reasonable force when the risks involved in doing so are outweighed by the risks involved by not using force.
+Pupils who are presenting behaviours that may pose risk to themselves, or others will have a plan in place involving all appropriate parties to minimise the risk of use of reasonable force.

 Staff Authorised to Use Reasonable Force Under Section 93 of the Education and Inspection Act (2006)